makerdao/community/governance/votes/templates/Executive vote - September 13, 2024.md

 The Governance Facilitators, Dewiz, and Sidestream have placed an out-of-schedule executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Sky Protocol.

-If you are new to voting in the Maker Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.
+If you are new to voting in the Sky (previously Maker) Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.

 ---